Explore our range of herbal medicines, sourced from natural ingredients and featuring popular brands.

 Common herbal medicines include:

-It is important to speak to your doctor before using herbal medicine.
+It is essential to consult your doctor before using herbal medicine.

-Herbal remedies are based on their traditional and historical use, rather than evidence.
+Herbal remedies are often based on their traditional and historical use, rather than evidence-based research.

 However, this doesn’t necessarily mean that they don’t work.
 It simply means that more research is required.

-Medicines are licenced based on their effectiveness in treating a specific condition.
-To get this licence, pharmaceutical products need to prove their quality, safety and effectiveness at treating a specific condition.
+Medicines are licensed based on their effectiveness in treating a specific condition.
+To obtain this licence, pharmaceutical products must demonstrate their quality, safety, and effectiveness in treating a specific condition.

-Traditional herbal treatments, on the other hand, do not need to provide proof of their effectiveness - only that they are high-quality and safe.
-The licence is granted if there are more than 30 years of previous use of the ingredients to treat the condition they are requesting the licence for.
+Traditional herbal treatments, on the other hand, do not require proof of their effectiveness - only that they are of high quality and safe.
+The licence is granted if there are more than 30 years of previous use of the ingredients to treat the condition for which they are requesting the licence.

-In many cases, traditional medicines have centuries of recorded use.
+In many cases, traditional medicines have a centuries-long history of recorded use.

 Many people believe that herbal medicines are safer than pharmaceutical medicines because they only contain natural ingredients.
 This is not true.
 All medicines, including herbal treatments, carry the risk of side effects and may be contraindicated in certain populations.

-Herbal medicines in the UK are regulated under the MHRA and are limited in what they can be marketed for.
+Herbal medicines in the UK are regulated by the MHRA and are limited in the conditions for which they can be marketed.

 When considering a herbal remedy, look for the Traditional Herbal Registration (THR) mark on the packaging.
 This means that the item has been manufactured to UK safety standards.